alphagov/govuk-developer-docs/source/manual/troubleshooting-vagrant.html.md

 ## Fetching packages

 GOV.UK have an apt repository at http://apt.publishing.service.gov.uk/ This is not accessible on the internet, so if you're trying to provision the virtual machine outside of the GDS office, you have a little bit of work to do.
-The prerequisites talk about needing an LDAP account to access GDS Github Enterprise, so you should have an account which lets you access the VPN.
+The prerequisites talk about needing an LDAP account to access GDS GitHub Enterprise, so you should have an account which lets you access the VPN.

 1. [Install openconnect](https://github.com/alphagov/gds-boxen/blob/1ba02125e0/modules/people/manifests/jabley.pp#L31)
 2. [Connect to the Aviation House VPN](https://github.com/jabley/homedir/commit/2682f094024524cb7e31ca447694bdf81b1239a2)